defenseunicorns/compliance-auditor/docs/getting-started/README.md

 ## Installation

-Currently, you can install Lula in a couple of different ways: using Homebrew or from source.
+Currently, you can install Lula from Repository Releases, Homebrew, or by building from source.
 Lula is compatible only with Linux and macOS distributions.

-### Homebrew

-1) [Homebrew](https://brew.sh/) is a package manager for macOS and Linux.
-You can install Lula with Homebrew by running the following:

-    ```shell
-    brew tap defenseunicorns/tap && brew install lula
-    ```

-### From Source

-1) Clone the repository to your local machine and change into the `lula` directory

-    ```shell
-    git clone https://github.com/defenseunicorns/lula.git && cd lula
-    ```

-2) While in the `lula` directory, compile the tool into an executable binary.
-This outputs the `lula` binary to the `bin` directory.

-    ```shell
-    make build
-    ```

-3) On most Linux distributions, install the binary onto your $PATH by moving the downloaded binary to the /usr/local/bin directory:

-    ```shell
-    sudo mv ./bin/lula /usr/local/bin/lula
-    ```

-### Download
+### Repository Release

 1. Navigate to the Latest Release Page:
    Open your web browser and go to the following URL to access the latest release of Lula: